Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/README.md

 * Start Visual Studio Code and open the `meadowlark-js` directory.
 * Install all extension recommendations.
-* Open a terminal in the meadowlark-js directory and run `yarn install` then `yarn bootstrap`.
+* Open a terminal in the meadowlark-js directory and run `yarn install`.
   * Note that `yarn install` will add a git hook to run linters before pushing with git.

 ### Environment Variables

-Meadowlark uses environment variables from a `.env` file for API security and local DynamoDB and Elasticsearch configuration.
+Meadowlark uses environment variables from a `.env` file for API security and local DynamoDB and OpenSearch/Elasticsearch configuration.
 You will also need to set dummy AWS credentials if you do not intend to deploy Meadowlark to an AWS account.

 * In the `packages/meadowlark` directory, Copy the `.env.example` file to